cartwatson/calcite/README.md

 ## Why should I use calcite?

-Calcite aims to be a middle ground between deploying a basic html website, like one described in the [html hobbyist](https://www.htmlhobbyist.com/), and a complex framework for [hugo](https://gohugo.io/) or [wordpress](https://wordpress.com/).
-Giving users easy and complete control of their themeing while keeping it separate from their content.
-The goal is to leverage knowledge of existing languages (html+css+javascript & markdown) to create an easily extensible site with a theme that's completely in the users control.
+Calcite aims to be a middle ground between deploying a basic html website, like one described in the [html hobbyist](https://www.htmlhobbyist.com/), and deploying a complex framework like [hugo](https://gohugo.io/) or [wordpress](https://wordpress.com/).
+The goal is to give users complete control of their theming while keeping their content separate.

 ## Usage